FastyBird/ns-panel-connector/docs/Naming-Convention.md

 ### Channel Property

-Channel related properties are used for mapping devices capabilities protocols which are properties for storing device actual state.
+Channel related properties are used for mapping devices capabilities attributes which are properties for storing device actual state.
 It could be a switch `state` or a light `brightness`.
 These values are read from device and stored in system.

 ## Device Capability